 Unlock untapped business opportunities in Latin America and the Caribbean through the region’s most trusted development partner!

-We are improving lives by accelerating the economic and social development process of our borrowing member countries through the financing of development projects.
+We are improving lives by accelerating the economic and social development in our borrowing member countries.

 The Office of Institutional Integrity (OII) is an independent office of the IDB Group created to safeguard IDB Group-financed projects and services throughout the transaction cycle.